How to Do Jumping Jacks: Benefits and Workout Circuit - Dr. Axe

 Benefits

-1. Great for Strong Bones
+1. Great for strong bones

-There has been a lot of controversy and speculation over the years about what exercise actually strengthen bones.
-Weightlifting is one way to do this, but some researchers suggest that quick jumping bursts can also do the trick.
-That means jumping jacks may be the perfect exercise for stronger bones and reducing the risk of osteoporosis.
+There has been a lot of controversy and speculation over the years about what exercises actually strengthen bones.
+Weightlifting is one way to do this, but some researchers have suggested that quick jumping bursts can also do the trick.

-2. Good for the Heart
+2. Good for the heart

-The 1996 US Surgeon General’s Report on Physical Activity and Health, shared scientific evidence that links regular physical activity to various measures of cardiovascular health.”
+The 1996 U.S. Surgeon General’s Report on Physical Activity and Health shared scientific evidence that links regular physical activity to various measures of cardiovascular health.

 Jumping jacks - Dr. Axe

-Another option is to combine the two.
-Jumping jacks offer the perfect fit for this recommendation.
 They can help you achieve and maintain your weight over time, as long as you are consistent.
 This activity, combined with a smart and healthy eating plan, can make a huge difference in helping you reach your goals.

 While strength training with weights and specific abdominal exercises can help with visceral body fat, high-intensity exercise can really make a difference.
-Pairing smart caloric intake and regular, moderate-intensity exercise can help you burn more calories, reducing belly fat.
+Pairing smart caloric intake and regular, moderate-intensity exercise also can help you burn more calories, reducing belly fat.

-5. Help Increase Stamina
+5. Help increase stamina

-Stamina is what gives us the ability to combat fatigue and fight disease.
-Stamina helps us experience physical activity for longer periods of time.
-If you are new to exercise, you may notice feeling tired very quickly, but with time and commitment, you can build your stamina to be able to withstand exercise of physical activity longer.
+If you are new to exercise, you may notice feeling tired very quickly, but with time and commitment, you can build your stamina to be able to withstand physical activity longer.

 This is important to your health because it improves the function of our muscles and can help with everyday activities, such as carrying a bag of groceries, much easier.
 While this may not seem important to our youth, it usually starts to affect mature adults at some point.

 The development of healthy stamina comes from the body’s ability to take in and use oxygen.
-For anyone dealing with disease, having stamina is of greater important since it can be more difficult to perform many activities, and it can even help prevent back problems as you age.
-For example, jumping jacks are also a great quad exercise, which is a muscle that can help power you through your day.
+For anyone dealing with disease, having stamina is of greater importance since it can be more difficult to perform many activities, and it can even help prevent back problems as you age.

 Jumping jacks fit in the category of aerobic exercise.
-In addition to helping with obesity, strong bones and heart disease, aerobic exercise helps reduce the risk of numerous health conditions such as high blood pressure, type 2 diabetes, metabolic syndrome, stroke and even some forms of cancer.
+In addition to helping with obesity, strong bones and heart disease, aerobic exercise helps reduce the risk of numerous health conditions, such as high blood pressure, type 2 diabetes, metabolic syndrome, stroke and even some forms of cancer.

 When performing any exercise, remember to maintain proper form.
-If at any time, you feel any pain, stop immediately.
+If at any time you feel any pain, stop immediately.
 If you are new to exercise, it is important to take it slow.

 1. Warmup

-Perform each exercise for 60 seconds
+Perform each exercise for 60 seconds.

 • Step side to side starting with your left